PacktPublishing/Mastering-PHP-Design-Patterns/README.md

 ## Instructions and Navigation

-This is the code repository for Mastering PHP Design Patterns, published by Packt.
+This is the code repository for [Mastering PHP Design Patterns](m-php-dp), published by Packt.
+There is no additional code files for the last Chapter (How to Write Better Code) as it covers mostly the best practices with no need of additional code files

 ## Description